geomphon/CogSci-2019-Unsupervised-speech-and-human-perception/README.md

 ## Data analysis

-- The R Markdown file `analysis.Rmd` contains the complete set of analyses from the paper.
+- The R Markdown file `analysis.Rmd` contains the complete set of analyses from the paper, and should be knitted to reproduce them
 - The output can be seen in `analysis.html` and the figures, in particular, under `figures/`
+- A secondary, post-hoc analysis with an additional filtering, mentioned in the paper, can be done by knitting `analysis__filtered.Rmd`
-- Experimental data and acoustic/model distances, as well as cached results of long data analysis steps, are contained under `data`.
+- Experimental data and acoustic/model distances, as well as cached results of long data analysis steps, are contained under `data`

 The R Markdown file depends on the following packages: